savin2001/devops-learning-journey/Week01/labs/lab1-placeholder.md

 **Week 1**
 **Duration:** 45 minutes
-**Difficulty:** Beginner/Intermediate/Advanced
+**Difficulty:** Beginner

 ---

 ## 🎯 Objectives

 By the end of this lab, you will:
-- Objective 1
-- Objective 2
-- Objective 3
+- Launching an Amazon EC2 Instance
+- Make the instance a web server
+- Confirm availability of the webserver by viewing the webpage
+- Create S3 bucket

 ---